-Any person who owns a garbage disposer knows that it can get smelly, to say the least.
-It’s natural, considering the food waste that the machine processes.
-Still, you’re bound to be keen on how to get rid of garbage disposal odor.
-If your garbage disposal smells like mold, fish, sewage or other disgusting stuff, find out how to deodorize garbage disposal units below.
+Anyone who owns a garbage disposer knows that it can get smelly, to say the least.
+It’s only natural, considering the food waste that the machine processes.
+Still,if your garbage disposal smells like mold, fish, sewage, or other disgusting stuff, here are some tips on how to deodorize most garbage disposals.

-Thankfully, removing food waste disposer odors is an easy, 5-step process.
-Simply follow our instructions on how to deodorize garbage disposal units to obtain the pleasant scent you’re looking for.
+Thankfully, removing food waste odors from the disposer is an easy, 5-step process.
+Simply follow our instructions on how to deodorize most garbage disposal units to obtain the pleasant scent you’re looking for.

 - 2 cups baking soda

 - 1 cup vinegar

 - Old toothbrush

 Step 1.
 Inspect